mlopstemplates/purge-cache-cloudflare-zone/README.md

 ### Purging specific files

 To purge only specific files, you can pass an array of **fully qualified URLs** via a fourth environment variable named `PURGE_URLS`.
-Unfortunately, Cloudflare doesn't support wildcards (unless you're on the insanely expensive Enterprise plan) so in order to purge a folder, you'd need to list every file in that folder.
+Unfortunately, Cloudflare doesn't support wildcard on all plans.
+In order to purge a folder, you'd need to list every file in that folder.
 It's probably safer to leave this out and purge everything, but in case you want really to, the syntax is as follows:

 ```yaml
 purgeURLs: '["https://example.com/style.css", "https://example.com/favicon.ico"]'